conc2304/audio-visualizer/vyzby-app/README.md

 <br>
 <br>
 NOTE: Things to consider if you feel like you are chewing through too much cpu
-* toggling the vsibility of a layer
+* toggling the visibility of taxing layers
-* removing a sketch from the registered sketches
+* removing a sketch from the composition
 * limit the amount of loops occuring within the draw cycle